 You will not see, any time soon, electric power plants in every day workhorses general aviation class aircraft just because there are still too many limitations to overcome.
 The main problem is power storage: liquid fuel (AVgas or Jet fuel) has the highest energy density per weight, which is very hard to beat, except for nuclear power plants.

 How the propeller is driven or rotated doesn't really matter.
-This can either be a piston or turbine engine and lately a number of manufacturers are experimenting with electric propulsions systems.
+This can either be a piston or turbine engine and lately a number of manufacturers are experimenting with electric propulsion systems, hybrids too.

-The main challenge of electrical flight is where and how to store the required electrical energy for the entire flight.
+The main challenge for electrical flight is where and how to store the required electrical energy for the entire flight.
 Or find a novel way to replenish the used energy while flying.

 Being a glider you may expect more time from one battery charge, see image. (updated: early 2013)

-Battery life is expected to be around 1500 - 3000 hrs, but real world experience shows that these items have a much shorter lifespan due to varying (quick) charge/discharge cycles.
+Battery life is expected to be around 1500 - 3000 hrs, but real world experience shows that these items have a much shorter lifespan due to varying (quick) charge/discharge cycles, resulting in a chemical stress of the battery.
 Replacement cost is expected to be around 15000 usd.